 Instructions

 - Coat the chicken in flour and fry in olive oil in a large non-stick casserole dish.
-When browned on all sides, strain and remove from the pot.
-Keep aside on a plate.
+When browned on all sides, strain and remove from the pot and keep aside on a plate.
 Add the grated garlic, ginger and cayenne, frying for a minute.
 Add the rest of the spices and fry for a further minute.

-- Add the chicken back to the pot with the chicken stock and thyme.
+- Add the chicken back to the pot with the chicken stock, saffron, if using, and thyme.
 Cover and cook on low heat for at least an hour.
+If using cherry tomatoes, roast in the oven at 200°C/180°C fan/400°F/6 for 15 minutes.

-- After an hour, add the tomatoes, prunes (and saffron, if using).
+- After an hour, add the tomatoes and prunes.
 Cook for a further 30 minutes.
 Prepare the semolina, as per packet instructions and serve with toasted almond slivers and the fresh coriander leaves.

 Notes